BUNPC/angioReg/README.md

 * Once the registration is complete, you can overlay the transformed image onto another using the Overlay check box.
 * If Angiogram1 is registered to Angiogram2 then select Transformed Angiogram1 radio button and select the Overlay radiobutton.
 Axis1 will display Transformed Angiogram1 with gray color and Angiogram2 with green color overlay.
 * If Angiogram2 registered to Angiogram1 then select Transformed Angiogram2 radio button and select Overlay radiobutton.
 Axis1 will display Angiogram1 with gray color and Transformed Angiogram2 with green color overlay.
-* If there is non-linear transformation between the volumes you are trying register then might need to perform non-linear transformation.
+* If there is non-linear transformation between the volumes you are trying register then you might need to perform non-linear transformation.
 This GUI has 2 non-linear registration options.
 One is using matlab method imregdemons other using scatteredInterpolant.
 * Always try first using imregdemons.
 To perfrom this non-linear registration using this method go to **Tools > Non Linear Registartion (imregdemons) > Angiogram 1 to 2** if you want to register angiogram 1 to 2 or **Tools > Non Linear Registartion (imregdemons) > Angiogram 2 to 1** if you want to register angiogram 2 to 1.
 * If you select one of these two options, a list window will prompt opens.
 This list will have options to choose on which you can perform non-linear transformation.
 These options are
   * Raw data